-when SST is increasing, and in others the situation is reversed.
-Moreover, the pattern explains only 6% of the analysis area SLP variance and the heterogeneous correlation pattern (not shown) rarely displays values higher than 0.3, except over the southern edge of the analysis domain.
-Clearly further independent SLP data are needed to verify the authenticity of this pattern.
-The second pattern of joint SLP and SST variability during the last century and a half is shown in the middle set of panels in Fig. 11.
-The corresponding time series are in the middle panel of Fig. 12.
-From its spatial structure and temporal characteristics the pattern can be easily recognized as that of the Pacific decadal oscillation (Zhang et al. 1997; Mantua et al. 1997).
-It represents the low-frequency manifestation of ENSO.
-The pattern entails an "ENSO-like" relationship between tropical and midlatitude Pacific SST, and between SST and SLP in the entire Pacific basin.
-South Atlantic and Indian Oceans SST vary in phase with those in the tropical Pacific and along the western North American seaboard.
-SLP in the Atlantic and the Indian Oceans varies in opposite polarity to that over the northern and eastern tropical Pacific, consistent with the signature of the Southern Oscillation.
-The time series of the SLP and SST patterns are correlated at a level of 0.91 and explain 20% of the total covariance between the two fields, and 15% and 18% of the analysis domain SST and SLP variance, respectively.
-The SST time series is significantly correlated (0.77) with the Niño-3 index, and the corresponding SLP series highly correlates (0.88) with the Trenberth and Hurrell (1994) North Pacific index.
+The second pattern of joint SLP and SST variability during the last century and a half is shown in the middle set of panels in Figure 11.
+The corresponding time series are in the middle panel of Figure 12.
+From its spatial structure and temporal characteristics the pattern can be easily recognized as that of the Pacific Decadal Oscillation (PDO, Zhang et al., 1997; Mantua et al., 1997).
+It represents the low frequency manifestation of ENSO.
+The pattern entails an "ENSO like" relationship between tropical and midlatitude Pacific SST, and between SST and SLP in the entire Pacific Basin.
+South Atlantic and Indian Ocean SST vary in phase with those in the tropical Pacific and along the western North American seaboard.
+SLP in the Atlantic and the Indian Ocean varies in opposite polarity to that over the North and eastern tropical Pacific, consistent with the signature of the Southern Oscillation.
+The time series of the SLP and SST patterns are correlated at a level of 0.91, and explain 20% of the total covariance between the two fields, and 15% and 18% of the analysis domain SST and SLP variance, respectively.
+The SST time series is significantly correlated (0.77) with the Nino3 index, and the corresponding SLP series highly correlates (0.88) with the Trenberth and Hurrell (1994) NP index.